RI-imaging/DryMass/docs/tutorials/t03_background_geometry.rst

 - Python 3.9 or above and DryMass version 0.11.0 or above (see :ref:`section_install`)
 - `Fiji <https://fiji.sc/>`_ or Windows Photo Viewer (for data visualization)
-- Experimental dataset: `QLSR_PAA_beads_modified.zip <https://ndownloader.figshare.com/files/17722793>`_ :cite:`MuellerQPIref19`
+- Experimental dataset: `QLSR_PAA_beads_modified.h5 <https://ndownloader.figshare.com/files/17722793>`_ :cite:`MuellerQPIref19`

 Take a glimpse at the data
 --------------------------
-For this tutorial, the downloaded zip archive has to be extracted prior to the analysis.
-The extracted archive contains a readme file and the experimental data *QLSR_PAA_beads_modified.h5* in the qpimage file format.
+The downloaded HDF5 file contains the experimental data in the qpimage file format.
 DryMass can extract all relevant metadata from this file format (in contrast to the file formats used in tutorials 1 and 2), such that no manual intervention is required when running :ref:`section_dm_analyze_sphere`: